MikhailSandugey/digit_library/README.md

 ## Description

 This application keeps track of book lending to people.
-Also it have authentication for librarians so they can log in with their personal credentials and assign books to people.
+Also it has authentication for librarians so they can log in with their personal credentials and assign books to people.

 Stack of techonologies:
 - Java 17